How do you say goodbye to your family for the last time?

 This is the heart-wrenching new bestseller from Amanda Prowse.

 Will You Remember Me?
 Is a story that will pull on your heart strings, tug at your fears and envelope you in a world full of emotions.
 For Amanda Prowse has depicted one woman’s battle against cancer in a truly beautiful way!

 Poppy Day is a 32 year old mum to Peg and Max,

-Not having children myself I think I empathised with Poppy’s daughter Peg more than I did with Poppy herself.
+Not having children myself I found I empathised with Poppy’s daughter Peg more than I did with Poppy herself.

-That being said, the thought of saying goodbye and life carrying on terrifies me!
+However, the thought of saying goodbye to people and life carrying on terrifies me!